 Excerpted from the American Academy of Osteopathy’s pamphlet “Osteopathic Medicine: A Distinctive Branch of Mainstream Medical Care”)

 Doctors of Osteopathic Medicine (DOs) are fully licensed and recognized physicians and surgeons who stress the unity of all body systems.
-They bring a hands-on approach to medicine and view palpation and manipulation as aids to the diagnosis and treatment of various illnesses.
+They bring a hands-on approach to medicine and view palpation and manipulation as aids to the diagnosis and resolution of various illnesses.*

 Osteopathic medicine was founded on the Missouri frontier in 1874.
 Dr. Andrew Taylor Still was an individualistic and strong-willed MD who was dissatisfied with the ineffectiveness of nineteenth-century medicine.
 He decried the rudimentary drugs and surgery of the day and saw many people, including his own three children, die from serious diseases.
 Concepts such as anesthesia, sterile surgery, antiseptics, antibiotics, and x-rays were not imagined in the 1870s.